|Development Director Mary Michael Wachur||Invitations have been mailed,|

 |202.580.7329 | firstname.lastname@example.org|

-Washington, DC – Blair Bourne and Sassy Jacobs will chair the 25th Annual Spring Garden Party on May 24, 2017, at Tudor Place, the 1816 National Historic Landmark estate in Washington’s Georgetown Historic District.
+Washington, DC – Blair Bourne and Sassy Jacobs will chair the 25th Annual Spring Garden Party at Tudor Place, the 1816 National Historic Landmark estate in Washington’s Georgetown Historic District.
 The popular event is the museum’s most significant annual fundraiser, supporting education, operations, and preservation of the historic house and the 5½-acre landscape where the party takes place.

-Cousins, Co-Chairs Blair and Sassy previously served as members of the Garden Party Committee, and Sassy also worked at Tudor Place in one of her first jobs, scheduling events and weddings.
+Cousins, Co-Chairs Blair and Sassy previously served as members of the Garden Party Committee, and Sassy — in one of her first jobs — scheduled events and weddings here as a Tudor Place employee.
 Gala honoree Timothy B. Matz is a loyal and longtime friend and supporter of the museum.
 A partner in the law firm of Silver, Freedman, Taff & Tiernan, Tim served on the museum’s Board of Trustees from 2006-2014, serving two terms as board president.
 He also led the search committee that selected Mark Hudson to succeed retiring Executive Director Leslie Buhler in 2015.

 More than 25,000 members of the public visited Tudor Place during its Bicentennial year, 2016.
 The site opened to the public as a museum in 1985 following nearly two centuries of ownership by a single family descended from Martha Washington.